ISE-Neutrino/api-testing/docs/e2e-test.md

 The HTTP Client supports a mechanism to manipulate the response and validate it, by exposing the response as an object that can be used to access its response status, headers, and body.

-In addition to a handy utility functions that can be used to validate the response and manipulate it.
+In addition to a handy utility functions that can be used to validate and handle the response, these functions are exposed by an object called `client` and methods examples (client.test, client.assert,client.global.set, etc.)

 ![http-request-response](./images/http-files-response-access.jpg)